EyasuTeshome/shifttracker/orientation/plagiarism-guidelines-at-microverse.md

-# Plagiarism Policy & Guidelines at Microverse
+# Plagiarism policy & anti-plagiarism guidelines at Microverse

-## Learning objectives 🎯
+## 🎯 Learning objectives

 - Recognize ethics as a fundamental tool and characteristic for building trust in team relationships
+- Distinguish between our plagiarism policy and our recommended anti-plagiarism guidelines
+- Get familiar with better ways of learning from others

 ### Estimated time: 0.75h

-## Description 📝
+## 📝 Description

-This lesson will cover Microverse's Plagiarism **Policy** & **Guidelines**, and talk about the importance and consequences of plagiarism in the Program.
+This lesson will cover Microverse's plagiarism **policy** & anti-plagiarism **guidelines**, and talk about the importance and consequences of plagiarism in the Program.

 ### Why is detecting plagiarism important at Microverse?